33mamaster/LC-QuotaRolloverTweaks/README.md

  This mod aims to be an extension of QuotaRollover, allowing for a more balanced and configurable experience over the original mod.

+ Create a Github issue or ping me in the modding discord if you find a bug.

 ## Added configurable features:
 - Only consider new scrap for Quota Overtime
+	- This prevents you getting free Overtime bonus from the rolled over quota
 	- Default: Enabled
 - Remove Overtime Bonus entirely by setting it to 0
 	- Default: Disabled